 - Mickey Waffle Maker: This is my favorite Disney product available on Amazon.
 I used this waffle maker to create my Copycat Pumpkin Spice Mickey Waffles last Christmas and the appliance been holding up really well since then.
 The waffle is “child-sized,” so you’ll need to make two for yourself!
 Perfect for a Christmas morning breakfast.

-Disney Parks Presents: it’s a small world: The beautiful illustrations featured in this children’s book are inspired by Mary Blair’s style of animation and includes a singalong version of it’s a small world on a C.D.
+- Disney Parks Presents: it’s a small world: The illustrations in this children’s book are inspired by Mary Blair’s animation and includes a singalong version of it’s a small world on a C.D.
 (What’s a C.D.??)
 This would be cute as a gift for a little one, or for a nursery…or for your own bookshelf.

-Postcards: There’s something so personable about getting a piece of mail sent to you from a friend or a loved one.
+- Postcards: There’s something so personable about getting a piece of mail sent to you from a friend or a loved one.
 I send the Art of Disney/Pixar postcards to my clients to wish them well on their vacations because they’re so darn cute.
 Postcards also make great collectibles and artwork for around the house!

-Mickey Tea Strainer: Are you ready for the cutest “Hidden Mickey” tea strainer ever?
+- Mickey Tea Strainer: Are you ready for the cutest “Hidden Mickey” tea strainer ever?
 This is a Disney Parks official item, no longer available on disneyshop.com and only sold by third-party sellers on Amazon.
 I can’t guarantee this item will always be available, but for the time being it’s there!